hl-valdemar/honeylang/notes.md

 - `defer`s! (defer expression to end of scope)

-- const pointers (can't be used to modify value it points to)
+- const references (can't be used to modify value it points to)

 - Test scopes! (like in zig)